PowerShell modules for Machine Learning Studio (classic)

-The Studio PowerShell classic module allows you to manage resources deployed using the classic deployment model.
-These resources include Studio user assets, "classic" web services, and "classic" web service endpoints.
+The Studio (classic) PowerShell classic module allows you to manage resources deployed using the classic deployment model.
+These resources include Studio (classic) user assets, "classic" web services, and "classic" web service endpoints.

 However, Microsoft recommends that you use the Resource Manager deployment model for all future resources to simplify the deployment and management of resources.
 If you would like to learn more about the deployment models, see the Azure Resource Manager vs. classic deployment article.

 To get started with PowerShell classic, download the release package from GitHub and follow the instructions for installation.
 The instructions explain how to unblock the downloaded/unzipped DLL and then import it into your PowerShell environment.

 PowerShell classic can be installed alongside either Az or AzureRM to cover both "new" and "classic" resource types.

 |Manage workspace commitment plans||New-AzMlCommitmentPlan|